 A small, lush, laid-back Caribbean island

 When my husband and I told people we were vacationing in Nevis, the usual reaction was “Where?”
 They had not heard of the place.
 That was true when we visited several times in the mid-1980s and again, more than twenty-five years later, in the 2010s.
 Lately, I’ve come across several articles and comments about Nevis.
 I don’t know if that means it is becoming more well-known.
-My stumbling across the pieces has brought Nevis into the forefront of my thoughts and reminded me what a delightful place it is.
+I certainly think of it as a little piece of paradise.

 What and Where is Nevis?